Culver-Academies/engineering1/mech/designchallenge.md

 ## Design Constraints
 - You must use the TurboPi robot as your search-and-rescue robot
-- Your first attempt must include a **time-based** Python code to autonomously control the robot
+- Your first attempt must include a **time-based** Python program to autonomously control the robot
 - Addtional attempts can include sensors, camera, and app controls
 - Your code must include proper **comments** throughout